syncfusion-content/blazor-docs/blazor/diagram/connectors/connectors.md

 ![Connector from Palette in Blazor Diagram](../images/blazor-diagram-connector-from-palette.gif)

-## Draw connectors using drawing object
+## How to draw connectors using drawing object

 Connectors can be interactively drawn by clicking and dragging on the diagram surface by using [DrawingObject](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SfDiagramComponent.html#Syncfusion_Blazor_Diagram_SfDiagramComponent_DrawingObject).